NativeScript/docs/content/guide/running.md

 ## Running on physical devices

-You can develop on physical devices in a couple ways:
+You can develop on physical devices:

 - Through **USB** by [enabling USB Debugging on Android Devices](#enable-usb-debugging-on-android-devices) or [preparing an iOS device for development](#preparing-an-ios-device-for-development)
 - **Wirelessly** by following these guides: